-• Common logistics services proposed to the humanitarian community; these are a set of services ranging from the EU Humanitarian Air Bridge (EU HAB) to a variety of transport options including international and in-country (last-mile) solutions, warehousing services, and other logistics options.

-• Regional Emergency Stockpiles, to support partners with pre-positioning of stocks to reduce logistical challenges in the aftermath of a crisis.
-The stock will be put at the disposal of humanitarian partners and emergency responders, who will be tasked with the actual distribution to final beneficiaries.
+- Common logistics services proposed to the humanitarian community; these are a set of services ranging from the EU Humanitarian Air Bridge (EU HAB) to a variety of transport options including international and in-country (last-mile) solutions, warehousing services, and other logistics options. - Regional Emergency Stockpiles, to support partners with pre-positioning of stocks to reduce logistical challenges in the aftermath of a crisis.
+The stock will be put at the disposal of humanitarian partners and emergency responders, who will be tasked with the actual distribution to final beneficiaries. - Deployment of a set of humanitarian expertise and capacities in particular in the health and logistics sectors.